kaanozkilic/mysql-phpmyadmin-docker/README.md

 # Setting Up a Codespace in GitHub

-1.Clone this repostitory to your own GitHub account.
+1. Clone this repostitory to your own GitHub account.
 2. Navigate to your repository on GitHub.
 3. Click the **Code** button and select **Create codespace on main**.
 4. Wait a few moments for your codespace environment to be set up.